hfleitas/bigtuna/README.md

 Scripts and items to migrate data from Azure SQL Database via CDC (Change Data Capture) connector in Fabric Real-Time Intelligence.

 ### Goals 🎯
-- Consolidate multiple sql tables with same schema, one-per-region, into a single table in Fabric.
+- Consolidate multiple sql tables with same schema, one-per-region, by landing in a single table in Fabric.
 Same design can be used for consolidating tables of different schemas.
 - Scalability.
 - Simplification.
 - Cost-effective & minimal-latency.